boylesoftware/tomcat-oidcauth/README.md

   * `tokenEndpointAuthMethod` _(optional)_ - Explicitly specified authentication method for the OP's [Token Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint).
 Normally the authenticator will use "client_secret_basic" if the OP configuration includes a client secret and "none" if it doesn't.
 This property, however, allows overriding that logic and forcing a specific authentication method.
 For the description of the authentication methods see [Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).
 Note, that currently "client_secret_jwt" and "private_key_jwt" methods are not supported.

-  * `configurationDocumentUrl` _(optional)_ - URL for the OP configuration document.
-If not specified, the URL is automatically built from the issuer ID using the process defined in [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+  * `configUrl` _(optional)_ - URL for the OP configuration document.
+If not specified, the URL is automatically constructed from the issuer ID using the process defined in [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 However, some non-standard OPs may have their configuration document at a different location.
 This property allows configuring such non-standard OPs.
+The deprecated (and still supported) name of this property is `configurationDocumentUrl`.

   * `usernameClaim` _(optional)_ - Claim in the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) used as the username in the [Realm](https://tomcat.apache.org/tomcat-9.0-doc/realm-howto.html).
 The default is `sub`, which is the ID of the user known to the OP.
 Often, however, claims such as `email` are more convenient to use as usernames.
 To use properties in nested objects in the ID Token, the `usernameClaim` supports the dot notaion.

   * `additionalScopes` _(optional)_ - Space-separated list of scopes to add to the `openid` scope, always included, for the OP's [Authorization Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
 For example, if `email` claim is used as the username, the `email` scope can be added (`email` claim is normally not included in the ID Token unless explicitly requested as part of the `email`, `profile` or similar scope at the Authorization Endpoint).

+  * `endpointHttpConnectTimeout` _(optional)_ - HTTP connection timeout in milliseconds for the OP endpoints.
+If unspecified, the `httpConnectTimeout` valve attribute is used.

+  * `endpointHttpReadTimeout` _(optional)_ - HTTP read timeout in milliseconds for the OP endpoints.
+If unspecified, the `httpReadTimeout` valve attribute is used.

+  * `configHttpConnectTimeout` _(optional)_ - HTTP timeout in milliseconds for connecting to the OP configuration document URL (see `configUrl` property).
+If unspecified, the `httpConnectTimeout` valve attribute is used.

+  * `configHttpReadTimeout` _(optional)_ - HTTP timeout in milliseconds for loading the OP configuration document (see `configUrl` property).
+If unspecified, the `httpReadTimeout` valve attribute is used.

+  * `jwksHttpConnectTimeout` _(optional)_ - HTTP timeout in milliseconds for connecting to the OP JWKS URL (see `jwks_uri` property in [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)).
+If unspecified, the `httpConnectTimeout` valve attribute is used.

+  * `jwksHttpReadTimeout` _(optional)_ - HTTP timeout in milliseconds for loading the OP JWKS (see `jwks_uri` property in [OpenID Provider Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)).
+If unspecified, the `httpReadTimeout` valve attribute is used.

+  * `optional` _(optional)_ - If "true", the OP is not required for the web-application operation.
+If there is any problem configuring the OP, such as inability to load the OP configuration document from `configUrl`, the OP can be excluded from the list of OPs available to the web-application as if it was never configured.
+If unspecified or "false", the OP is required and the web-application will fail to start unless it is able to fully configure the OP.
+This property may be useful to application that support multiple OPs, some of which are unreliable and go down from time to time.
+Once a failed OP is detected, either it's previous configuration is used or, if there is no previous configuration, it is excluded from the list of available OPs.
+The next attempt to configure it is taken after `configRetryTimeout` milliseconds.

+  * `configRetryTimeout` _(optional)_ - Milliseconds to wait until another attempt to configure a failed OP.
+Only relevant if `optional` is set to "true".
+Default is 10000 (10 seconds).

 * `usernameClaim` _(optional)_ - Default username claim to use for OPs that do not override it in their specific descriptors.